davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities
+- (08/2024) I'm excited to be teaching in the [Tunghai University International College Mini-Semester](https://ic.thu.edu.tw/DM/MiniSemester.html) in 2025
+- (08/2024) I'm leading a panel discussion on supporting underrepresented students, University of Puget Sound.
 - (07/2024) I will be serving as a New Faculty Mentor 2024-25 for the University of Puget Sound.
 - (06/2024) I will be giving a talk at the 2024 Puget Sound Alumni College: Bitmap Indexing for Database Systems.
 - (05/2024) I will be serving on the program committee for [HiPC 2024](https://hipc.org/).